OfflineHQ/marketplace/README.md

   <a href="#license">License</a>
 </p>

+> [!IMPORTANT]
+> Offline development has been stopped on july 2024 and the project is no longer maintained.

+🌟 Star our repository if you find it interesting!
+We appreciate your support.

 ## Project Overview

 Offline is an innovative platform designed to revolutionize brand-customer interactions through user-centric applications leveraging blockchain and NFT technologies.
 The project consists of three main applications: